Yoav666s/dnd-wiki/collections/_items/tome-of-delirium.md

   overlay_image: /assets/images/items/tome-of-delirium/header.png
   teaser: /assets/images/items/tome-of-delirium/header.jpg
 ---
 This book contains forbidden knowledge of spells and incantations that mess with the subjects' minds.
+The contents of this book are written in Sylvan.
 If you are a spellcaster and spend 24 hours over a period of 6 days of fewer studying the book's contents and practicing its guidelines, you can attune to it.

 While attuned to this book, you can use it as a spellcasting focus, and you gain a +3 bonus to spell attack rolls and to the saving throw DC of your spells.
 You also know the following spells and can cast them using any spell slots you have: